 Opening hours on Bank Holidays vary.

-Disabled toilets are situated every venue and are equipped with grab rails, sink lever operated taps, low level mirrors and pull cord alarms.
+We have disabled toilets in every venue which are equipped with grab rails, sink lever operated taps, low level mirrors and pull cord alarms.

 We can accommodate several wheelchair user spaces in all of our venues.
 Please make Box Office aware when booking if you require a wheelchair user space.
-If the show is standing-only and you require seating, we will do our best to accommodate your needs.
-If you could make Box Office aware when booking, it will make the process much easier.
-If you are unable to contact the Box Office prior to the performance, please make the Duty Manager aware of your needs.
+If the show is sold as standing we will have some seating available, If you could make Box Office aware when booking, this will be passed across to our performance staff to assist you.

 Assistance Dogs are welcome.

-The show will always start promptly at the advertised time.
-We recommend that you arrive at least 15 minutes prior to the time printed on your ticket.
+At His Majesty’s Theatre the start time is the time printed on your ticket, the show will always start promptly at the advertised time.
+We recommend that you arrive at least 20 minutes prior to the time printed on your ticket.
+Access to the Bars and foyers will be from 1 hour prior to this time and access to the auditorium will be 30 minutes before the performance start time.

 For some shows we may have to ask you to wait for a suitable break in the performance before we can allow you to take your seats.
 Occasionally this can mean waiting until the interval.
 The admission of latecomers is solely at the discretion of the Duty Manager.